Tanabata Star Festival, Fashion 1945 - 2020, Eau de Ki

-Tanabata, or the star festival, is on July 7.
-As the date approaches, long, narrow strips of colorful paper known as tanzaku, vibrant ornaments, and other decorations are hung from bamboo branches, enlivening the decor of homes as well as brightening shopping arcades, train stations, and other public spaces.
-Before they are hung, tanzaku are inscribed with a wish, such as a child’s dream of becoming a famous soccer player or a parent’s hope for career success.
+At this time, the custom was to use dew left on taro leaves to create the ink used to write wishes.
+These days, writing your wish on a tanzaku (small pieces of colored paper) and hanging it on a bamboo stalk on the evening of July 7 is one part of celebrating Tanabata.
+As the date approaches, long narrow strips of colorful paper tanzaku, vibrant ornaments, and other decorations are hung from bamboo branches, enlivening the decor of homes as well as brightening shopping arcades, train stations, and other public spaces.
+Before they are hung, tanzaku are inscribed with a wish.

 It’s a day were it’s popular to wear colorful Yukata’s and enjoy the festival.